GlaireDaggers/Dreambox_SDL3/README.md

 A (mostly complete) SDL3 port of the Dreambox fantasy console runtime

 # What works, what doesn't?
-*Mostly* everything works.
+Just about everything works.
 There's just a couple of things that have not been implemented:

-- YUV textures are still on the to-do list.
-For now, attempting to allocate them will crash.
 - Depth queries are not implemented.
 This was built on occlusion queries, which are just not plain not supported on SDL3.
-For now, attempting to submit a depth query or retrieve its results will crash.
+For now, attempting to submit a depth query will do nothing, and will always return a result of 0.
 If there's enough demand for it, I may eventually consider re-implementing these via compute shader or something.
 - The built-in "boot UI" has not yet been implemented.

 # Changes